katyduncan/MeasureTwice/README.md

 <img src=https://github.com/creatyvtype/MeasureTwice/blob/master/images/measd4.png width=70%>

 ## Installation and Usage
-No installation is currently required.
 The application is not currently deployed.
+To run from command line please be sure to run bundle install and create/migrate the database.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: `git commit -v` (then explain your proposed changes in detail and save)
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D